libAtoms/QUIP/README.md

 2. Clone the QUIP repository from GitHub.
-The `--recursive` option brings in submodules automatically (If you don't do this, then you will need to run `git submodule update --init` from the top-level QUIP directory after cloning) ::
+The `--recursive` option brings in submodules automatically (If you don't do this, then you will need to run `git submodule update --init --recursive` from the top-level QUIP directory after cloning) ::
     ```bash
     git clone --recursive https://github.com/libAtoms/QUIP.git